mwtilton/devops/Setup-Process.md

 --Save Template

 ###DEV vAPP Template
+-- Change VCD to DNAT to new STATIC IP
-[X]Setup Admin Account
+[X] Setup Admin Account
-[X]Temp IP
+[X] Temp IP
 [X] Enable RDP
 [X] Need to remove IE enhanced security
+[X] BOOT ALL VM's Pre-Rebuild
+--DON'T POWER OFF THROUGH THE GUEST OS ANYMORE

+[ ] Add File/Folders to prepRebuild
+[X] Add start-service for windows search to prepRebuild

+##DEV vAPP DC
 DO NOT RUN FROM ISE
 --Run prepRebuild on DC
 --REBOOT after GIT install
 --Continue prepRebuild on DC

-[ ] Add File/Folders to prepRebuild
-[X] Add start-service for windows search to prepRebuild
-[X] BOOT ALL VM's Pre-Rebuild
---DON'T POWER OFF THROUGH THE GUEST OS ANYMORE

-##DEV vAPP DC
--- Set IP with 8.8.8.8 for initial DNS server
--- Change VCD to DNAT to new STATIC IP
-[X] Enable RDP into BoX
-[X] Enable RDP Firewall settings
---RDP into the box
-[-] CredSSIP Error

-[X] File/Folder Options
-[ ] Script to run this automatically -- add to prepRebuild
-`Hidden Folders`
-`File extensions`
-[X] Windows Search
-##DO NOT RUN FROM ISE
---Run prepRebuild

-[X] Need to install Firefox
-[X] Set Firefox as default
-[X] pin Firefox to taskbar

 [?]
 Keeping DNS Zones to 3.168.192 but those are the same as the servers IP addresses...